vercel/next.js/readme.md

 ### Custom error handling

 404 or 500 errors are handled both client and server side by a default component `error.js`.
-If you wish to override it, define a `_error.js`:
+If you wish to override it, define a `_error.js` in the pages folder:

 ```jsx
 import React from 'react'